How Congress, trial lawyers, unions hobble the U.S. in race with China to develop driverless cars

 “We must act now to make sure the U.S. continues to lead in technologies like AVs,” she said.

-Mr. Peters, Michigan Democrat, chairman of the Senate Commerce, Science and Transportation Committee, agreed.
+Mr. Peters, Michigan Democrat and chairman of the Senate Commerce, Science and Transportation Committee, agreed.
 “There’s no question we’re at a crossroads now when it comes to mobility.
 How do we maintain our leadership on the global stage?
 How do we seize this opportunity to ensure mobility innovation is as transformative as the invention of the motor vehicle itself?” he said.

 “Almost 40,000 people die each year in crashes on U.S. roads,” he said.
 “These are husbands and wives, sons and daughters, relatives and close friends.
 We know that autonomous vehicles save lives since 90% of accidents are caused by human error.”